Chandima0406/Chandima0406/README.md

 - 🌱 I’m currently learning **OOP With Java**

-- 🌱 I’m undergraduate at Sabaragamuwa university of sri lanka **Sabaragamuwa university of sri lanka**
+- 🌱 I’m undergraduate at Sabaragamuwa university of sri lanka **Sabaragamuwa University of Sri Lanka**

 - 📫 How to reach me **chandima0406sajith@gmail.com**